thetillhoff/workshop/docs/2_conclusion.md

 - Explore advanced features of the services we've used
 - Consider pursuing AWS certifications to validate your skills
 - Stay updated with AWS best practices and new service features
+- Experiment with different serverless and event-driven patterns
+- Learn more about AWS messaging and storage solutions

 ## Join the AWS Community